abrtz/baby-lm/README.md

 The files and templates are provided under the `data/es-ewok` directory in password-protected zips following the recommendation of the authors.
 The password is the same as the original EWoK password-protected datasets (i.e., ewok).

-Note: Due to the same reason, only the final files are provided and not the templates created with the tutorial.

 **Evaluation**

 Same as with the English model, the evaluation is done following the Evaluation Pipeline of the 2024 BabyLM challenge: (https://github.com/babylm/evaluation-pipeline-2024?tab=readme-ov-file)